 Some atoms in a role have special properties.
-An atom may be declared to be non-originating with the non-orig form and uniquely originating with the uniq-orig form.
+An atom may be declared to be non-originating with the non-orig form or the pen-non-orig form and uniquely originating with the uniq-orig form.
 The declarations make assertions about instances of a role, assertions that will be defined after role instantiation is explained.

 Every variable that occurs in each term declared to be non-originating must occur in some term in the trace, and the term must not be carried by any term in the trace.
+Every variable that occurs in each term declared to be penetrator non-originating must occur in some term in the trace, but the term may be carried by some term in a trace.
 Each term declared to be uniquely originating must originate in the trace.
 Each variable of sort mesg must be acquired in the trace.

-4 Executions
+5 Executions